 The majority of the balance we have accrued as recoverable will not be due for collection until some point in the future.
 The amounts recoverable ultimately collected are open to uncertainty due to the ultimate ability and willingness of reinsurers to pay our claims, for reasons including insolvency and elective run-off, contractual dispute and various other reasons.
-In addition, because the majority of the balances recoverable will not be collected for some time, economic conditions as well as the financial and operational performance of a particular reinsurer may change, and these changes may affect the reinsurer's willingness and ability to meet their contractual obligations to us.
-To reflect these uncertainties, we estimate and record a valuation allowance for potential uncollectible reinsurance recoverable which reduces reinsurance recoverable and net earnings.
+In addition, because the majority of the balances recoverable will not be collected for some time, economic conditions as well as the financial and operational performance of a particular reinsurer may change, and these changes may affect the reinsurer insurer insurer

 We estimate our valuation allowance by applying specific percentages against each recovery based on our counterparty's credit rating.
 The percentages applied are based on historical industry default statistics developed by major rating agencies and are then adjusted by us based on industry knowledge and our judgment and estimates.
 We also apply case-specific valuation allowances against certain recoveries that we deem unlikely to be collected in full.
 We then evaluate the overall adequacy of the valuation allowance based on other qualitative and judgmental factors.
-The valuation allowance recoverable was \$3.5 million at December 31, 2010 (2009 - \$7.6 million).
+The valuation allowance recorded against reinsurance recoverable was \$3.5 million at December 31, 2010 (2009 - \$7.6 million).
 The reinsurers with the three largest balances accounted for 31.7%, 13.7% and 12.7%, respectively, of our reinsurance recoverable balance at December 31, 2010 (2009 - 29.2%, 19.7% and 13.7%, respectively).
-The three largest company-specific components of the valuation allowance represented 57.0%, 24.9% and 3.7%, respectively, of our total valuation allowance at December 31, 2010 (2009 - 29.8%, 26.3% and 12.3%, respectively).
+The three largest company-specific components of the valuation allowance represented 57.0%, 24.9% and 3.7%, respectively, of our total valuation allowance at December 31, 2010 (2009 -29.8%, 26.3% and 12.3%, respectively).